 Meditation is an ancient practice to train your mind to detach from daily stressors while increasing awareness and focus.
 And while it’s helpful after a really crappy day, meditation is meant to be practiced consistently.

-Several major medical reviews suggest that meditation and mindfulness-based therapies are effective at reducing feelings of stress, anxiety, and depression.
+Several major medical reviews suggest that meditation and mindfulness-based therapies are effective at reducing feelings of stress and anxiety.

 Meditation triggers physical changes in your brain and alters how your body responds to stress, so it can be just as effective as many medications.